Understanding the Constructive and Destructive Natures of Nationalism

 At the end of World War II, countries sought ways to ensure the world would never again break down into such horrific conflict.
 Leaders created new global institutions—including the United Nations, World Bank, and International Monetary Fund—that formed the backbone of what is called the liberal world order.
 For decades, this liberal world order has tried to guard against the most violent impulses of nationalism by creating forums for international cooperation designed to promote collective security and economic growth.
 And while certainly not always successful, it has contributed to a largely peaceful and prosperous era for many.

-But around the world, nationalism is on the rise again, often along with populism—the movement when ordinary people believe the ruling elites are not addressing their concerns and move to oust the elites.
+But around the world, nationalism is on the rise again, often along with populism—the movement when large groups of people believe the ruling elites are not addressing their concerns, raising up new leaders who claim to represent “the people,” alongside efforts to oust existing elites.

-Numerous factors account for these developments, including stagnating wages, rising income inequality, and job losses mostly associated with technological innovation but often attributed to trade, the 2008 global financial crisis, and the COVID-19 pandemic.
+Numerous factors account for these developments, including stagnating wages, rising income inequality, and job losses mostly associated with technological innovation but often attributed to global factors, such as the 2008 global financial crisis, and the COVID-19 pandemic.
 This is also happening—somewhat paradoxically—as the world grows increasingly interconnected: globalization has enabled people, ideas, money, goods, data, drugs, weapons, greenhouse gases, viruses, and more to move around the world at unprecedented speeds.

 In a time when so much travels across borders so quickly—including today’s greatest threats—the world requires more cooperation.
 No country has the capacity to deal successfully with global challenges on its own; countries fare better when they join forces with like-minded partners.